setnemo/bygone/README.md

 # Bygone project

-Save your old buggy code as a souvenir
+Save your old buggy code as a souvenir (git history included)

 ## How it work?